 The early models had a few design faults, but they were related to bad operators who used the wrong method of cleaning (compressed air) or did not replace the switch cover accurately.

-To sum up how I feel about FMC/John Beam brake lathes, they are a terrific machine that competes well with the Ammco series of brake lathes, and is another used brake lathe that I would recommend.
+To sum up how I feel about FMC/John Beam brake lathes: they are terrific machines that compete well with the Ammco series of brake lathes, another used brake lathe that I would recommend.

 Issues With Old FMC Brake Lathes